Calorado/Skanda/README.md

 # Skanda

-Skanda is an experimental compression algorithm, trying to improve upon the Lizard algorithm.
-Depending on the speed/ratio tradeoff selected it can range from 75% of LZ4 speed with Deflate ratios to a bit faster than Zstd with a bit less compression.
+Skanda is an experimental compression algorithm, kinda like an spiritual successor to Lizard.
+Depending on the speed/ratio tradeoff selected it can range from 80% of LZ4 speed with close to Deflate ratios, to similar to Zstd ratios at double the decode speed.

 Note that due to being experimental I cannot guarantee backwards/forwards compatibility, or good support for older or less common compiler/architectures.